tilfinltd/aws-extend-switch-roles/README.md

 Click Browser button, edit your profile settings to text area in popup form and save.
 You can write the configuration in INI format like `~/.aws/config` and `~/.aws/credentials`.
+You can enter the configuration directly in the browser extension and click "SAVE".

 ### Simple Configuration
 The simplest configuration is for multiple **target roles** when you always intend to show the whole list.  **Target roles** can be expressed with a `role_arn` or with both `aws_account_id` and `role_name`.